-Lava River Cave is implementing a Timed Reservation Tickets System to provide visitors with the ability to plan ahead by securing their timeslot for parking at Lava River Cave ahead of arrival.
+Lava River Cave is utilizing a Timed Reservation Tickets System to provide visitors with the ability to plan ahead by securing their timeslot for parking at Lava River Cave ahead of arrival.
+Tickets are 1 per vehicle, not per person.
 In addition to this parking reservation, a valid recreation pass is required at Lava River Cave.

 Lava River Cave, part of the Newberry National Volcanic Monument, offers self-guided exploration of a mile-long lava tube.
 Formed 75,000 years ago during a dramatic eruption of Newberry Volcano, Lava River Cave was one of the first lava tubes to be discovered in Oregon and is the longest continuous cave in the state.